NORDUnet/kaltura-deletemetadata/README.md

 # Delete user metadata
 This code lets you search and delete user metadata in Kaltura

 ## Requirements
-Kaltura partner id
-Kaltura admin secret
+- Kaltura Session or kaltura partner id and admin secret
-Python3  (tested on 3.8.5)
+- Python3  (tested on 3.8.5)
-KalturaApiClient (tested on 15.14.0)
+- KalturaApiClient (tested on 15.14.0)

 ## Setup
-Install stuff
+Run `./setup-venv.sh` to setup the Python virtual environment.

 ## Usage
-1. Run the program: `python3 deletemetadata.py`
+1. Run the program, etiher with Kaltura session directly:
-2. When asked, enter `kaltura partner id`
-3. When asked, enter `kaltura admin secret`
+    ./deletemetadata.sh <KS>
+Or with no parameters and enter partner ID and admin secret:
+    ./deletemetadata.sh
+    Enter partner id: 123
+    Enter admin secret: super-secret
 4. When asked, enter `user id`
-5. Answer **y** to delete user metadata
+5. Answer **y** to delete user metadata, or **n** to skip.
-6. You will be asked to  enter `user id` once again.
-This time leave it empty.
-7. When asked, enter `user email`
-8. Answer **y** to delete user metadata
-9. You will be asked to  enter `user id` and `user email` once again.
-Leave both empty.
-10. When asked, enter `full name`
-11. Answer **y** to delete user metadata
+6. If no user is found with `user id`, leave it empty and then enter `user email` and/or `full name` to search for user.
 12. Press `ctrl+c` to exit program.
 You're done.